Peripheral Neuropathies

 • Electrodiagnostic studies (preferably serial) are required to distinguish axonal variants, including acute motor axonal neuropathy, from demyelinating forms of Guillain-Barré syndrome. | |

-Electrodiagnostic studies in 22 of 37 patients showed reduction in compound muscle action potential amplitudes, suggesting axonal abnormalities.
-There was little to no prolongation of distal motor latencies or slowing of motor nerve conduction velocities suggesting demyelination, except in one patient who also had abnormal sensory studies.
-These findings indicate that this patient had acute inflammatory demyelinating polyneuropathy (109).
-McKhann and colleagues later coined the phrase “acute motor axonal neuropathy” instead of Chinese paralytic syndrome (108).
+Electrodiagnostic studies in 22 of 36 patients with Chinese paralytic syndrome showed reduction in compound muscle action potential amplitudes, suggesting axonal abnormalities.
+There was little to no prolongation of distal motor latencies or slowing of motor nerve conduction velocities to suggest demyelination, except in one patient who also had abnormal sensory studies and was thought to have acute inflammatory demyelinating polyneuropathy (103).
+McKhann and colleagues later coined the phrase “acute motor axonal neuropathy” instead of Chinese paralytic syndrome (102).

-Acute motor-sensory axonal neuropathy was later used by Griffin and colleagues to differentiate cases of Guillain-Barré syndrome with electrodiagnostic features of axonal damage involving both motor and sensory fibers, such as Feasby and colleagues reported in 1986 (51).
-Although Griffin and colleagues suggest patients with acute motor-sensory axonal neuropathy may have a more severe disease than acute motor axonal neuropathy, they also recognize similar pathological characteristics of the motor and sensory fibers.
-The disorders may be within the same disease spectrum.
+Acute motor-sensory axonal neuropathy was later used by Griffin and colleagues to differentiate cases of Guillain-Barré syndrome with electrodiagnostic features of axonal damage involving both motor and sensory fibers, such as Feasby and colleagues reported in 1986 (50).
+Although Griffin and colleagues suggested that patients with acute motor-sensory axonal neuropathy may have a more severe disease than acute motor axonal neuropathy, they also recognized similar pathological characteristics of the motor and sensory fibers, suggesting that the disorders may be within the same disease spectrum.

 Paralytic forms | ||